bep/docuapi/README.md

 * `go get -u -v .`
 * `go run bundler.go` (this will clone Slate to a temp folder)
-* Alternative  to the above if you already have Slate cloned somewhere: `go run main.go -slate=/path/to/Slate`
+* Alternative  to the above if you already have Slate cloned somewhere: `go run bundler.go -slate=/path/to/Slate`

-With `make` available, you can get a fairly enjoyable live-reloading development experience for all artifacts by running:
+With `make` and `fswatch` (OSX only, I believe) available, you can get a fairly enjoyable live-reloading development experience for all artifacts by running:

 * `hugo server` in your Hugo site project.
 * `make serve` in the theme folder.